Before you Buy: Check the Credit Tab to Make Sure Your Jurisdiction is Accredited!

 Available after Purchase |

-As a cannabis attorney, Jessica Gonzalez assists cannabis clients navigate the legal cannabis and hemp industry in the tristate area.
+As a cannabis attorney, Jessica Gonzalez assists cannabis clients navigating the legal cannabis and hemp industry in the tristate area.
 She has counseled start up and medium sized cannabis/CBD companies on various matters, including corporate entity set-up, state and local compliance, private offering documents and applications for state cannabis licenses.
 Jessica also counsels corporate and individual clients on intellectual property procurement, prosecution, protection and enforcement for domestic and international trademarks.
 As cannabis advocate, Jessica has presented on both the municipal and state level on topics such as social justice/social equity, IP protection, cannabis legislation, state and federal banking and state cannabis licensing.

 Laury is a marijuana attorney, professor, entrepreneur, and transformational speaker.
 Laury was born in Boston and raised in Petionville, Haiti.
 A bright student, Laury was a senior in high school by the age of 15.
 She moved to Massachusetts during her senior year of high school and obtained a bachelor’s degree in Biology from UMass Amherst and a Juris Doctorate degree from Suffolk University Law School, graduating Magna Cum Laude.
 Laury spent over a decade studying various martial arts disciplines, religious doctrines, and spiritual philosophies.
 She attributes much of her success to the personal development habits she cultivated through those disciplines, doctrines, and philosophies.